AndronicusLepcha/AndronicusLepcha/README.md

 👨‍💻 I code to innovate, create, and safeguard digital realms.

-💼 Currently, I am employed as an IT Engineer-Software at Keysight Technologies.
+💼 Currently, I am employed as a full-time IT Engineer-Software at Keysight Technologies.

+💼 Previously, I worked as an IT Engineer-Software at Keysight Technologies through Mynd.

 🔍 Previously, I gained valuable experience as an IT Intern at Keysight Technologies.